Opinion: I’m an amputee and I don’t need Love is Blind to be more body diverse

 On a series like Love is Blind, body diversity in cast members would work better, but for a series such as my last summer favourite.
 Love Island, I believe it would be much harder.
 The show is mostly based on looks, and when you hear contestants list their preferences and describe their “type”, I doubt someone like me with one leg is on that list.

 When dating with a disability, finding someone who will 100 percent accept you for who you are is only the first step to solidifying your relationship.
-From my experience, there are also wider factors you might have to think about.
+From my experience, there are also wider factors to think about.

 Your partner might be ready to say “I do”, but their family may have antiquated views on disability that could make your relationship harder.
 Or, they may have people within their circle who make off-the-cuff remarks which are offensive to you, but go unnoticed by your partner.
 Coming from a Nigerian background, I also know that there can sometimes be some cultural biases in terms of how disability is viewed.